-The level of reserves will be determined by Trustees annually and can fluctuate depending on operational needs, however the Trustees have determined that the Academy should normally aim to hold a minimum of £250,000 but not more than £600,000 in reserve.
-Actual free reserves at the year-end were £673,234 (2022: £617,461).
+The level of reserves will be determined by Trustees annually and can fluctuate depending on operational needs, however the Trustees have determined that the Academy should aim to hold a minimum of £250,000 but not more than £600,000 in reserve.
+Actual free reserves at the year-end were £644,686 (2023: £673,234).

-The Academy is planning to build a boarding facility and is seeking to expand in size.
+This level of reserves will adequately cover unforeseen emergencies or unexpected needs for funds and provide a suitable contingency fund to ensure the Academy is protected from the risk of insolvency or serious endangerment to their core purpose in advancing education within the United Kingdom.
+The Academy is also planning to build a boarding facility and is seeking to expand in size.
 A higher level of reserves is therefore needed to prevent cash flow problems due to lagged funding whilst increasing student numbers and to ensure against unexpected costs.
 Reserves are now slightly above the Academy' upper limit but the Trustees have approved a deficit budget for the coming year which will bring them in line with our policy.
-This level of reserves will also adequately cover unforeseen emergencies or unexpected needs for funds and provide a suitable contingency fund to ensure the Academy is protected from the risk of insolvency or serious endangerment to their core purpose in advancing education within the United Kingdom.